2023 Virginia Cessna Citation crash

 On June 4, 2023, a privately operated Cessna 560 Citation V carrying three passengers and a pilot crashed at approximately 3:23 p.m.
 Eastern Daylight Time (EDT) in the George Washington National Forest, Virginia, United States, killing the occupants, after the crew had been found unresponsive.
-The plane had previously entered the no-fly zone over Washington, D.C., and was intercepted by F-16 fighter jets before it crashed.
+The plane had previously flown above the no-fly zone over Washington, D.C., and was intercepted by F-16 fighter jets before it crashed.
 The final report by the National Transportation Safety Board (NTSB), released on May 13, 2025, concluded the crew and passengers lost consciousness due to a depressurization of undetermined origin.

 Accident

 The plane involved in the accident was a Cessna 560 Citation V, registered N611VG to Encore Motors of Melbourne, a Florida-based company under the ownership of John and Barbara Rumpel.
 It departed from Elizabethton Municipal Airport in Elizabethton, Tennessee, at approximately 1:15 p.m.
 EDT, bound for Long Island MacArthur Airport (ICAO: KISP) in New York.
 According to an NTSB spokesman, fifteen minutes after takeoff, air traffic control instructed the pilot to maintain altitude at 31,000 feet, but he did not respond.
 The plane continued climbing until reaching a cruising altitude of 34,000 feet and flew on the correct bearing to land at MacArthur Airport.

 After reaching Long Island, the plane followed the correct flight path to line up for the runway, but did not initiate its descent on approach, maintained its altitude and continued past the airport on the same heading as the runway alignment.
 The flight continued until it entered the restricted airspace over Washington, D.C.
 The U.S. Capitol complex was placed on "elevated alert" when the plane flew over the restricted airspace as reported by the U.S. Capitol Police.
 NORAD deployed six F-16 fighter jets to intercept the plane.